 The project aims to make recommendations about the implementation of control, communications, and business schemes for enabling thermal loads to provide ancillary services in the form of control reserves for the Swiss power grid.
 Ancillary services provide a fast-reacting compensation for a power shortage or surplus in the transmission grid.

 Thermal loads such as building HVAC systems and household appliances have an inherent thermal storage capacity, which provides flexibility in their power consumption without compromising their original purpose.
 Hence, one can envision effective demand response schemes exploiting these thermal loads to balance the power grid locally, reducing transmission congestions, improving ancillary service market operations, and reducing power peaks.
 Most importantly, this facilitates the integration of renewable energy sources, which critically rely on ancillary services today.
-Heatreserves is the first external project using the ehub platform after its launch.
+Heatreserves is the first external project that used the ehub platform after its launch.

-In Switzerland and many other European countries, the future energy system will rely heavily on renewable energy.
+In Switzerland and many other European countries, the future energy system will heavily rely on renewable energy.
 This will cause an important reengineering of this part of the electrical infrastructure.
 Therefore, a massive penetration of distributed power sources and distributed storage devices calls for a new layout and system design of the urban energy system.

 The results of our studies will form the basis for the planning such systems and grids.
 Both the design (planning) of the energy system and the operation will be considered.

 The developed microgrid framework consists of independent resource and grid agents communicating with each other.
 The goal is that the grid operates in a safe state as it can determine the load on its lines and the resources can operate flexibly and independently.
-This cooperation based, distributed control scheme has a cycle time of 100ms leading to fast corrections form optimal trajectories.
+This cooperation-based, distributed control scheme has a cycle time of 100ms, leading to fast corrections form optimal trajectories.
 With this scheme one can also operate in islanding mode with the ability to connect and disconnect whole districts to the distribution grid.